pv747/CS303-ASM1/README.md

 # CS303-ASM1

+## data.txt file specifications:
+The filename should be "data.txt".
+Every integer in the file up to 100 will be loaded into the array and split by the " " value.

 ## Upon running the Program, a file named "data.txt" will be loaded into an array presented with four different functions:
 1) A function to check if a certain integer exists in the array if the number is present return the index where the number is present.